Preferences Preferences To safeguard0

 Porte de St Cloud

-Despite its convenient location, this neighborhood is one of the most affordable in the 16th arrondissement and appeals to families looking for upmarket apartments.
+Despite its standing and location, this neighborhood is one of the most affordable in the 16th arrondissement.
+It is particularly attractive to families looking for high-end apartments.

 Avenue de Versailles